tiredofit/tiredofit/README.md

 I'm Dave, residing in the far west of Canada.
 In the 2000s I got fed up with my life working with computers and sold everything I owned, bought a bicycle, and rode it around the world.
-Eventually along the way I ran out of money, got married, and ended up moving back to Canada.
-You guessed it, I'm back in IT doing "good" for organizations around the world.
+Eventually along the way I ran out of money, and ended up moving back to Canada.
+You guessed it, I'm back in IT doing _good_ for organizations around the world.

 I'm using Github to share some of the work in use for clients, sanitized for public consumption.
 I like lightweight, highly configurable solutions that can meet more than a single use case.